MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/scope.md

 ## Network topology and connectivity

-Contoso has a presence across Europe and North America, and its HQ is in London, UK.
-Contoso also has regional HQ offices in Amsterdam and Chicago.
+Contoso has a presence across Europe and north America, and its HQ is in london, UK.
+Contoso also has regional HQ offices in amsterdam and Chicago.
 There are approximately 500 Contoso branch offices across the US and Europe, with each branch office containing customer-premises equipment connected to the local, regional HQ via site-to-site virtual private network (VPN).

 Contoso has decided to adopt enterprise-scale recommendations for building their network architecture in Azure.
 Key decisions they have adopted include: